-Also in connection with the Initial Common Stock Offering of Parent, we will pay one-time special bonuses of approximately \$33 million to management and employees of the Company consisting of (a) approximately \$20 million to be paid to certain holders of restricted stock and stock options to make employees whole for unfavorable certain tax consequences, (b) approximately \$3 million to be paid to holders of stock options representing an adjustment as a result of the special dividend to be paid to the holders of Parent's Class L and Class A common stock and (c) approximately \$10 million to substantially all of our employees who have no equity participation in Parent subsequent to the initial public offering.
-This will have the impact of decreasing cash and equivalents and stockholder's equity by \$33 million when paid.
+Also in connection with the Initial Common Stock Offering, we intend to pay one-time special bonuses of approximately \$33 million to management and employees of the Company consisting of (a) approximately \$20 million to be paid to certain holders of restricted stock and stock options to make employees whole for unfavorable certain tax consequences, (b) approximately \$3 million to be paid to holders of stock options representing an adjustment as a result of the special dividend to be paid to the holders of our Class L and Class A common stock and (c) approximately \$10 million to substantially all of our employees who have no equity participation in the Company subsequent to the Initial Common Stock Offering.
+This will have the impact of decreasing cash and equivalents and stockholders' equity by \$33 million when paid.
 See "Future Changes and Payments Relating to Executives Compensation" presented herein.